angular-ui/ui-grid/README.md

     > grunt dev --angular=1.5.11,1.6.7

-You can also use the `--browsers` specify what browsers to test with (PhantomJS is the default).
+You can also use the `--browsers` specify what browsers to test with (ChromeHeadless is the default).

     > grunt dev --browsers=Chrome